-Governance in general relates to the process of decision making and how decisions are implemented.
+Governance in general relates to the process of decision-making and how decisions are implemented.
 Accountability is an essential characteristic of good governance where leaders are held accountable for the decisions made and applied.
 Governance is most beneficial when it is accountable, transparent, just, responsive, and participatory.
 Good governance is a goal of community mobilisation and helps ensure sustainability.

-Access to information by all members of the community:
+Access to Information by All Members of the Community

-Community members should be able to access information on their food and nutrition rights and be able to advocate for themselves.
-In community mobilisation, every community member has the right to know the procedures, decision-making processes, and the specifics about community interventions, including improving food and nutrition security.
+Community members should be able to access information on their food and nutrition rights and to advocate for themselves.
+In community mobilisation, every community member has the right to know the procedures, decision-making processes, and the specifics about community interventions, including efforts to improve food and nutrition security.